Five ways to ensure your products get found, look sharp and fend off threats online

 Choosing the right digital shelf analytics tool

 When it comes to selecting a DSA solution, accuracy is essential.
-Market-leading solutions are able to achieve an accuracy level of around 98%.
-That’s because they don’t just search and fetch product data, the most advanced DSAs also feature a validation loop that ensures data is correct.
+Market-leading solutions can achieve an accuracy level of around 98%.
+That’s because they don’t just search and fetch product data; the most advanced DSAs also feature a validation loop that ensures data is correct.

-The best DSAs use customised bots to dig deeper into product detail, analysing product content.
-They don’t just check primary product videos, photos and descriptions they go deeper to ensure secondary and tertiary content is fully optimised.
+The best DSAs use customized bots to dig deeper into product detail, analyzing product content.
+They don’t just check primary product videos, photos, and descriptions.
+They go more in-depth and optimize secondary and tertiary content.

-Another very important consideration is that leading DSAs search for and fetch data in an ethical way, without slowing down the retailer’s ecommerce platform.
-They do this by ‘following the sun’ around the world, analysing websites when traffic is at its lowest, usually during the early hours of the morning.
-All of this information is presented in the form of real-time actionable insights using user-friendly dashboards and push notifications.
+They do this by ‘following the sun’ worldwide, analyzing websites when traffic is at its lowest, usually during the early hours of the morning.
+Then they present all of this information as real-time actionable insights using user-friendly dashboards and push notifications.

 Convert more sales opportunities with Detail Online

-See for yourself why global brands use Detail Online every day to monitor, analyse and improve their product visibility.
+See for yourself why global brands use Detail Online every day to monitor, analyze, and improve their product visibility.

-Contact Detail Online now for a free demo customised to your needs and business goals.
+Contact Detail Online now for a free demo customized to your needs and business goals.